pdf-raku/PDF-Class-raku/README.md

 # perl6-PDF-Struct

 This Perl 6 module is under constuction.
-It extends PDF::Graphics providing access to a much wider range of general PDF features and functionality.
+It is a superset PDF::Basic providing structured access to a much wider range of general PDF features and functionality.

 ### Page Layout & Viewer Preferences
 ```